espruino/EspruinoDocs/info/Saving.md

 flash and will resume where it left off.
 You can think of this a bit like 'hibernate' on a PC.

-This is the standard way of saving code in normal Espruino devices (**it is not suitable for [Bangle.js](/Bangle.js)**), and it means that you can interact with your code on the left-hand side of the IDE, changing variables and functions, and can then save everything - including your changes.
+This means that you can interact with your code on the left-hand side of the IDE, changing variables and functions, and can then save everything at any point - including your changes.
+This is best for smaller projects where you plan to make a bunch of changes with the REPL while the code is running.

-For instance, if you upload the code `var t = E.getTemperature()` and type `save()`, `t` will contain the temperature of the device *at the time that you uploaded* - **not** at the time the device started, or even the time you typed `save()`.
+If you upload the code `var t = E.getTemperature()` and type `save()`, `t` will contain the temperature of the device *at the time that you uploaded* - **not** at the time the device started, or even the time you typed `save()`.